rifelpet/kubernetes-ingress-controller/docs/guides/using-consumer-credential-resource.md

 ## Add authentication to the service

-With Kong, adding an authentication in front of an API is as simple as enabling a plugin.
+With Kong, adding authentication in front of an API is as simple as enabling a plugin.

-Let's add a KongPlugin resource to protect the API.
+Let's add a KongPlugin resource to protect the API:

 ```bash
 $ echo "